-The International Women in Business Düsseldorf e.V are a Verein.
+The International Women in Business Düsseldorf e.V is a Verein.
 That means we have rules and regulations under German law on how we act and behave as a group.

 Statutes of The International Women in Business Düsseldorf e.V. as amended on 03.03.2020

 We are governed by these rules as part of a verein and you need to confirm that you will abide by these rules before you sign up to become a member.

 - § 3 Membership

 - § 11 Dissolution of verein